TF2Stadium/Frontend/src/app/pages/about/section-changelog.md

  * Add error logging (via Sentry)
  * Fix hiding lobby-create fab for logged out users
- * Hover chat timestamps (or player's name if you have timestamps disabled) to get a message's full date.
+ * Hover chat timestamps (or player's name if you have timestamps disabled) to get a message's full date

 ## 28. April 2016